 The Trustee's aim is for there to be enough money in the Section to pay pensions now and in the future, but this depends on BT carrying on in business and continuing to pay for the Section.
-If BT goes out of business or decides to stop being responsible for the Section, it is required to pay the Section enough money to buy-out all the benefits built up by members with an insurance company.
+If BT goes out of business or decides to stop paying for the Section, it is expected to pay the Section enough money to buy-out all the benefits built up by members with an insurance company.
 This is known as the Section being "wound-up".
-The comparison of the Section's assets to the cost of buying-out the benefits with an insurance company on winding-up is known as the "solvency position".
+The comparison of the Section's assets to the cost of buying-out the benefits with an insurance company is known as the "solvency position".